+44 (0)1608 810110 email@example.com

-John Bruce joined DustScan in 2012; he holds a first class honours degree in Environmental Forensics and is completing a PhD on dust modelling at the University of Portsmouth.
-He works with the consultancy team on both dust and air quality matters and on related R&D and IT matters including empirical modelling techniques.
+John Bruce joined DustScan in 2012; he has recently completed a PhD on 'Developing dust prediction modelling techniques through sticky pad dust monitoring' at the University of Portsmouth and also holds a first class honours degree in Environmental Forensics.
+He works within the consultancy team on both dust and air quality matters and on related R&D including empirical modelling techniques.
 John has published widely on dust monitoring and modelling.
 Some of his recent projects include dust and air quality assessments for mineral planning applications.

 Daniel Quinn joined the firm in June 2015 with a BA in Earth Sciences from Trinity College Dublin and an MSc in Quaternary Sciences from Royal Holloway University of London.
 His primary consultancy work includes carrying out air quality and transport assessments.
 Daniel also supports with detailed dust characterisation and microscopy work.
 His recent projects include air quality and odour assessments for power plants and transport assessments for residential and commercial projects.